rahaf-adel/Atim/README.md

 - Create, Read, Update, Delete Graduate students.
 - Create, Read, Update, Delete Job offer.

-### Universities
+### Universities staff

-- View students statu .
+•	Add university to the system.
+•	Edit university to the system.
+•	Delete university to the system.
+•	View student information by university.
+•	View student status by university.

+### Companies staff
+•	See graduate students information.
+•	Send job offer for students.

+### Graduate Students Staff
-- Add graduate students to the system.
+•	Add graduate students to the system.
-- Edit graduate students information.
+•	Edit graduate students information.
-- Delete graduate students from the system.
+•	Delete graduate students from the system.
-- View graduate students information.
+•	View all the information of graduate students who added them.
-- Search for graduate students by Major.
+•	Search for graduate students by Major.

-### Companies

-- See graduate students information.
-- Send job offer for students.

-### Graduate Students
+### Students
-- View his information and status.
+•	View his information and status.
-- Accept or reject the job offer.
+•	Accept or reject the job offer.

 ### Models